LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/use_module_2.rst.txt

 there's no mixing between *loading* a resource and (declaring the) *using* (of) a resource.
 As a consequence, this directive doesn't automatically load the module.
-Loading the module file is dependent of the used backend Prolog compiler and must be done separately (usually, using a source file directive such as ``use_module/1`` or ``use_module/2`` in the entity file or preferably in the application loader file).
+Loading the module file is dependent of the used :term:`backend Prolog compiler` and must be done separately (usually, using a source file directive such as ``use_module/1`` or ``use_module/2`` in the entity file or preferably in the application loader file).
 Also, note that the name of the module may differ from the name of the